 4a.
 Use: Pass-15; No Pass-24b.
-Usability: H-5; M-12; L-0; I-0
+Usability: H-5; M-12; L-0; I-0 Rationale:

-- This measure is a component of the Absence of Operative Mortality domain within the composite measure, 0696 STS CABG Composite Score, that is publicly reported on the STS website.
-The developer confirmed that the calculated performance score for this measure is not publicly reported. - The discussion about Use and Usability for #0118 applies to this measure.
+• This measure is a component of the Absence of Operative Mortality domain within the composite measure, 0696 STS CABG Composite Score, that is publicly reported on the STS website.
+The developer confirmed that the calculated performance score for this measure is not publicly reported.

+• The discussion about Use and Usability for #0118 applies to this measure.
 The Committee did not raise additional concerns.

-- This measure is related to: - 0114 Risk-Adjusted Postoperative Renal Failure - o 0115 Risk-Adjusted Surgical Re-exploration - o 0118 Anti-Lipid Treatment Discharge - o 0129 Risk-Adjusted Postoperative Prolonged Intubation (Ventilation) - o 0130 Risk-Adjusted Deep Sternal Wound Infection - 0131 Risk-Adjusted Stroke/Cerebrovascular Accident - 0696 CABG Composite Score - During the post comment call on May 8, 2019 the Committee will discuss related and/or competing measures.
+- This measure is related to: - o 0114 Risk-Adjusted Postoperative Renal Failure - o 0115 Risk-Adjusted Surgical Re-exploration - o 0118 Anti-Lipid Treatment Discharge - o 0129 Risk-Adjusted Postoperative Prolonged Intubation (Ventilation) - o 0130 Risk-Adjusted Deep Sternal Wound Infection - o 0131 Risk-Adjusted Stroke/Cerebrovascular Accident - 0696 CABG Composite Score - The Committee agreed the related measures add value that outweigh any concern regarding interpretability or burden of data collection.